acouvreur/sablier/docs/README.md

 ## Glossary

-I'll use these terms in order to be provider agnostic.
+I'll use these terms in order to be provider-agnostic.

 - **Session**: A Session is a set of **instances**
 - **Instance**: An instance is either a docker container, docker swarm service, kubernetes deployment or kubernetes statefulset